Cultivate the Right Work Habits

-Organizations that align their talent with their strategy and culture outperform their peers.
-The ability to cultivate the right work habits, however, is much more complex than simple repetition over a period of time.
+Our organizational alignment research found that organizations that align their culture and talent with their strategy outperform their peers.
+The ability to cultivate the right work habits to create organizational alignment, however, is much more complex than simple repetition over a period of time.
 The ability to cultivate the right work habits involves the desire to change, the opportunity to change, and being held accountable for change.

 What Research Says about Cultivating the Right Work Habits